-- (e) Applicants shall be certified for four years following the date of filing unless the certification is withdrawn or canceled prior to the end of the four-year period.
+- (d) Upon the filing of a properly completed application, the Attorney General shall certify the applicant as a program participant.
+Upon certification, the Attorney General shall issue an Address Confidentiality Program authorization card to the program participant.
+The Address Confidentiality Program authorization card shall remain valid for so long as the program participant remains certified under the Program. - (e) Applicants shall be certified for four years following the date of filing unless the certification is withdrawn or canceled prior to the end of the four-year period.
 A program participant may withdraw the certification by filing a request for withdrawal acknowledged before a notary with the Attorney General.
 A certification may be renewed by filing an application containing the information required by G.S.
 15C-3 with the Attorney General at least 30 days prior to expiration of the current certification. "§ 15C-5.
-Change of name, address, or telephone number. - (a) A participant shall notify the Attorney General within 30 days after the participant has obtained a legal name change by providing the Attorney General a certified copy of any judgment or order evidencing the change or any other documentation the Attorney General deems to be sufficient evidence of the name change.
-If the participant fails to notify the Attorney General of a name change in the manner provided in this subsection, the participant shall lose certification in the Program. - (b) A participant shall notify the Attorney General of a change in address or telephone number from the address or telephone number listed for the participant on the application at least seven days before the change occurs.
-If the participant fails to notify the Attorney General of a change in address or telephone number in the manner provided in this subsection, the participant shall lose certification in the Program.
+Change of name, address, or telephone number. - (a) A program participant shall notify the Attorney General within 30 days after the program participant has obtained a legal name change by providing the Attorney General a certified copy of any judgment or order evidencing the change or any other documentation the Attorney General deems to be sufficient evidence of the name change.
+If the program participant fails to notify the Attorney General of a name change in the manner provided in this subsection, the Attorney General shall cancel the certification of the program participant in the Program. - (b) A program participant shall notify the Attorney General of a change in address or telephone number from the address or telephone number listed for the program participant on the application at least seven days before the change occurs.
+If the program participant fails to notify the Attorney General of a change in address or telephone number in the manner provided in this subsection, the Attorney General shall cancel the certification of the program participant in the Program.